Scotch Bonnets Chile Peppers

 The Chinense species originated in the Amazon Basin and from there made its way around the West Indies via Native Americans who took seeds with them when they traveled to explore neighboring islands.
 Eventually each island would be growing their own pod type that would in time become specifically adapted to that island.
 These pods are called “land races of the species”, all related but varying slightly in shape, color and spice.
 The most common peppers of the species are known as habanero, rocotillo, Jamaican hot and of course Scotch Bonnet.
 They are grown mainly in the Caribbean and Maldives islands.
 The bulk of Scotch Bonnet production comes out of Jamaica, it is one of the country's main agricultural exports as the pepper thrives in the tropical climate in all fourteen parishes of the country.
 From there the Scotch Bonnet is distributed around the world both in their whole pepper form and in the form of sauces, pepper mash and dried spices.

 Recipes that include Scotch Bonnets Chile Peppers.
 One is easiest, three is harder.

-Someone spotted Scotch Bonnets Chile Peppers using the Specialty Produce app for iPhone and Android.
+People have spotted Scotch Bonnets Chile Peppers using the Specialty Produce app for iPhone and Android.